KhronosGroup/SYCL_Reference/source/iface/platform.rst

   typename Param::return_type get_backend_info() const;

-Queries this SYCL platform for SYCL backend-specific information requested by the template parameter ``Param``.
+Queries this ``sycl::platform`` for SYCL backend-specific information requested by the template parameter ``Param``.
 The type alias ``Param::return_type`` must be defined in accordance with the SYCL backend specification.
-Must throw an exception with the ``errc::backend_mismatch`` error code if the SYCL backend that corresponds with ``Param`` is different from the SYCL backend that is associated with this platform.
+Must throw an exception with the ``sycl::errc::backend_mismatch`` error code if the SYCL backend that corresponds with ``Param`` is different from the SYCL backend that is associated with this ``sycl::platform``.

 ``has``